Whiplash5057/git-auth-passport/README.md

-# o-AUTH For Instagram and Google+
+# o-AUTH - SIMPLE LOGIN AND SIGNUP For Instagram and Google+

 ### Steps to run code: